 Seasonal Items That Can Be Damaged by Cold Temperatures

 There are certain seasonal items that can be damaged by the cold temperatures.
 Here is a list for you of seasonal belongings that you should store with caution…

 - Items that include liquid

-Colder and fluctuating temperatures can create condensation inside of electronics, which can be quite damaging.
+Colder and fluctuating temperatures can create condensation inside electronics, which can be quite damaging.
 Anything that has liquid in it already can start to crack due to expansion from cold weather temperatures and freezing.
-This is true for battery cells, which includes those for cars, mowers and other small engine vehicles.
+This is true for battery cells, which include those for cars, mowers, and other small engine vehicles.